Rokulus/I-PPDS_Procka/README.md

 I increased the Storage size to 20.
 Diffrence from the last graph is that data are more consistent.

-# 4. experiment - Decrease time to Produce and time to Consumes
+# 4. experiment - Decrease time to Produce and time to Consume
 Settings:
 -   Time to produce: n / x where n = 1-9 and x = 200
 -   Tme to consume: randint(0, 10) / x where x = 200